fr34k8/howtos-linux/Android/Fairphone-FP2/fairphone-open-install-and-settings.md

 	ls -1 /dev/block/platform/*/by-name/userdata
 	/dev/block/platform/xyz/by-name/userdata
-	dd if=/dev/zero of=/dev/block/platform/xyz/by-name/userdata
+	dd if=/dev/zero of=/dev/block/platform/xyz/by-name/userdata bs=1M

-This overwrite very block of the userdata partition with zero's and  consumes a lot of time!
+This overwrite very block of the userdata partition with zero's and  consumes a lot of time (my last try was 10 minutes)!
 Be careful with this.

 2. Boot into bootloader (fastboot) mode and re-create your userdata partition: